zhaopapers/DICE/README.md

 #### Model Hyperparameters

-`-test_input_data:` is gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.Supports (e.g., HSC, B-cell, or T-cell differentiation stages) single-cell RNA-seq data.
+`-test_input_data:` is a gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.
+Supports (e.g., HSC, B-cell, or T-cell differentiation stages) single-cell RNA-seq data.

-`-test_input_sign:` is a CSV file providing the metadata for each sample or cell.Must include a sample column (matching test_input_data columns) and a group column representing cell types.
+`-test_input_sign:` is a CSV file providing the metadata for each cell.
+Must include a sample column (matching test_input_data columns) and a group column representing cell types.

-`-n_layers` is the number of hidden layers (biological hierarchy levels) to use with a default value of 4;
+`-n_layers` is the number of hidden layers (biological hierarchy levels) to use, with a default value of 4;

 `-activation` is the activation function for hidden layers with a default value of "tanh";

 `-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid";

-`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2;
+`-dropout` is the dropout rate to prevent overfitting, with a default value of 0.2;

 `-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001;